Frequently Asked Questions About Water Filtration

 What is the hydrological cycle?

 The water that is on this earth is the same water that was here billions of years ago.
-Nature has created a natural purification process called the Hydrological cycle.
+Nature has created a natural water filtration and purification process called the Hydrological cycle.
 Water evaporates from the heat of the sun and into our atmosphere.
 During this process, only pure water can evaporate.
 All impurities are left behind on the earth.
 Evaporated water accumulates in the atmosphere forming clouds.
 The clouds soon fill to a point where pure water is returned to the earth as rainfall.
 As water falls to earth and runs through rivers and streams, it begins to pick up many minerals, bacteria and impurities.
 Nature has provided a ways to assist in keeping our water clean and fresh.
 Did you ever notice how water in lakes and ponds has a tendency to become full of algae growth, but water in streams is always more fresh and clean?
 Moving water does not allow bacteria and algae to grow because it is aerated.
 Oxygen will kill anaerobic bacteria.
 Ultraviolet Rays from the sun penetrate exposed surface water, preventing bacteria growth.
 When water reaches the earth, it penetrates though different levels of soils and rocks.
-This is called mechanical filtration.
+This is called mechanical water filtration.
 There are many natural underground springs and aquifers deep down below the earth’s surface that contain fresh, clean water.
 Water can be contaminated by living things through their own biological cycles, heavy metals, mineral concentration and by commercial and industrial products produced by mankind.
 For billions of years, nature has developed an amazing way to provide humans and all living things the water needed to sustain life.
-In summary, nature provides four ways of water purification: Evaporation, Aeration, Ultraviolet Disinfection, and Mechanical Filtration.
+In summary, nature provides four ways of water purification: Evaporation, Aeration, Ultraviolet Disinfection, and Mechanical water Filtration.

 What is Hard Water?